Cuban Migrants on Deadly Journey to U.S. Wrongfooted by Obama

 Cuba hawks in Congress predictably pounced on Obama’s last-minute change to a decades-old policy.
 Sen. Bob Menendez (D.-N.J.), who is Cuban-American, said the move would just “tighten the noose” that President Raúl Castro has around the neck of the Cuban people.
 Sen. Lindsey Graham (R.-S.C.) tweeted that Obama targeted “Cubans seeking a better life in the US.”

-Sen. Marco Rubio (R.-Fla.), a Cuban-American, has long railed against Obama’s rapprochement with Cuba, while supporting reforms to the Cuban Adjustment Act.
+Sen. Marco Rubio (R.-Fla.), a Cuban-American, has opposed Obama’s rapprochement with Cuba, while supporting reforms to the Cuban Adjustment Act.
 He discussed the change Thursday night with Vice President-elect Mike Pence.
 “I am heartened by the fact that in a week we will have a new administration committed to discarding the failed Cuba policy of the last two years,” he said.

 Still, the policy shift has plenty of backers.
 Many Latin American countries viewed the policy as unfair, and questioned why poor migrants from El Salvador or Haiti don’t receive the same preferential treatment as Cubans.